scikit-bio/scikit-bio/web/devdoc/code_guide.rst

 How should I test my code?
 --------------------------

-There are several different approaches for testing code in python: ``nose``, ``unittest`` and ``numpy.testing``.
+There are several different approaches for testing code in python: ``unittest`` and ``numpy.testing``.
 Their purpose is the same, to check that execution of code given some input produces a specified output.
 The cases to which the approaches lend themselves are different.

 Whatever approach is employed, the general principle is every line of code should be tested.
 It is critical that your code be fully tested before you draw conclusions from results it produces.
 For scientific work, bugs don't just mean unhappy users who you'll never actually meet: **they may mean retracted publications**.